Coralscape/coralscape/replit.md

 - Added click functionality to coral images - clicking a coral now places it in the center of the tank image
 - Coral images support both click-to-place and drag-and-drop positioning for user convenience
 - Redesigned layout for mobile/tablet devices with optimized percentage breakdown:
-  * Logo bar with "Buy me a frag" button: 5% height (minimum 40px)
+  * Logo bar with "Buy me a frag" button: 7.5% height (minimum 50px)
-  * Corals & Inverts section: 35% height with simplified interface (no search/filters)
+  * Corals & Inverts section: 32.5% height with filter dropdowns (search input hidden)
   * Tank workspace: 60% height for main design work
   * Removed export section on mobile - export functionality integrated into canvas workspace
 - Removed layer controls section entirely on mobile/tablet devices for cleaner interface